A Comparison of Likelihood-Free Methods With and Without Summary Statistics: Examples

 The results for $n = 100$ are shown in Tables \ref{tab:gandk-100-a}-\ref{tab:gandk-100-k} for the four parameters.
 In the tables we show, based on the 100 simulated datasets, the estimated bias of the posterior mean, bias of the posterior median, average of the posterior standard deviation, and the coverage rates for nominal rates of 80\%, 90\% and 95\%.
 If there is a method that clearly performs best for a particular parameter based on a combination of the performance measures, then we bold it in the table.
 We also use italics for any methods that perform relatively well.
 We note that there is some subjectivity in these decisions.

 Taking the four parameters into account, CvM could be considered the best performing method.
 This approach clearly produces the best results for $g$, which is the most difficult parameter to estimate in the g-and-k model.
 However, it generally produces overcoverage.
 KDE also generally performs relatively well, followed by BSL.
 Wass, MMD and ABC perform relatively poorly in this example.
 The Wasserstein distance is likely having difficulty handling the heavy tailed nature of the data.
 The results for the larger $n = 1000$ sized datasets (Tables \ref{tab:gandk-1000-a}-\ref{tab:gandk-1000-k}) are qualitatively similar, but the difference between the methods is more subtle.
 CvM, KDE and BSL perform similarly, with Wass and ABC noticeably performing worse.
+Results for estimated posterior correlations are provided in Appendix A of the supplementary material.
+Wass and MMD appear to be the least accurate in recovering the exact posterior correlations in general, which is consistent with the marginal results presented here.